 Cook until the top of your pancake dries out and then flip.

 Give it a minute or 2 to cook fully and then serve with whatever toppings you fancy – sweet or savoury!

 If you’re a fan of a thicker, more fluffy stack of pancakes, let’s take a look at our American cousins.
 Pile up these pancakes with fresh fruit, a dollop of crème fraîche, bacon, maple syrup… go big or go home.

 - 1 large free-range egg

-Pour the milk mixture into the flour mixture and, using a fork, beat until you have a smooth batter.
-Any lumps will soon disappear with a little mixing.
+Mix together your ingredients until you have a smooth batter.
 Let the batter stand for a few minutes to give that gluten some chill time.

-Heat a non-stick frying pan over a medium heat and add a knob of butter.
-When it’s melted, add a ladle of batter.
-It will seem very thick but this is spot on.
-Wait until the top of the pancake begins to bubble, then turn it over and cook until both sides are golden brown and the pancake has risen to about 1cm thick.
+Lightly oil a pan on medium heat and add a small knob of butter.
+Put a ladle of pancake mix into the centre of the pan.
+It shouldn’t spread all that much, and that’s ok!
+Wait until the top of the pancake begins to bubble, then turn it over and cook until both sides are golden brown and the pancake has risen.

 Happy Pancake Day, everyone!

 For toppings, tips and three more fantastic pancake recipes, check out my playlist on YouTube!